brainboxdotcc/DPP/docpages/make_a_bot/cmake.md

 ## 4. Build the bot.

-Now that we have all our CMake config setup and the D++ library downloaded, we can go ahead and get CMake ready to build.
+Now that we have our CMakeLists.txt setup and the D++ library downloaded, we can go ahead and get CMake ready to build (As long as you've added code to your `main.cpp` file inside `src/`!).
 You'll want to go inside the `build/` directory and do `cmake ..`.
 Once that's completed, you'll want to head back to your up-most folder (where all the folders are for your bot).

 Now, you can do `cmake --build build/ -j4` (replace -j4 with however many threads you want to use) and let your bot build!

 Once that's complete, you can head into `build/` and run your bot by doing `./discord-bot`!

 **Have fun!**